contains the active ingredients sulfamethoxazole and trimethoprim

 Be careful driving or operating machinery until you know how BACTRIM affects you.

-If outdoors, wear protective clothing or use a 15+ sunscreen.
+If you are going outdoors, wear protective clothing or use a SPF 15+ sunscreen.

 Your skin may burn more easily while you are taking BACTRIM.